c4lliope/rfcs/038-resource-prototypes/proposal.md

 ### `get`: fetch a version of a resource

-The `get` handler will always be invoked with an object including the fields of a version to fetch (emitted by `check`).
+The `get` handler will be invoked with an object specifying the version to fetch.

 The `get` handler must fetch the resource into a directory named `resource` under the **bits** directory.